shuhaosun/Splitter-Windowed-CountMin/README.md

 An on-line algorithms that efﬁciently estimate frequencies in the active window over streaming data.

-According to the paper : Efﬁciently Summarizing Data Streams over Sliding Windows（2015）
+According to the paper: Efﬁciently Summarizing Data Streams over Sliding Windows（2015）